Programmierung in SQL

 Termination characters

 When writing several queries into one file each should be terminated with a semicolon.
-That way, execute command (F9/) and explain plan (F6/) will pick the statement at the cursor position and execute the action only for this statement.
-For example:
+That way,

 SELECT name, population FROM Country; SELECT name, country, province FROM city WHERE name LIKE 'Freib%';